Request Information

 *All fields are required

-Upon successfully completing an online homeland security degree at AIU, students should know how the U.S. borders and other critical infrastructure are kept safe through intelligence gathering and by leveraging innovative technologies.
-AIU’s online homeland security degree program is designed to help you grasp key criminal justice concepts and understand national security policy, counter-terrorism methods, and crisis management.
-Study laws, national security principles, and policies governing homeland security for efficient disaster management and threat relief.
+While studying this online homeland security degree program at AIU, students can work to develop knowledge of how the U.S. borders and other critical infrastructure are kept safe through intelligence gathering and by utilizing innovative technologies.
+AIU’s online homeland security degree program is designed to help students grasp key criminal justice concepts and understand national security policy, counter-terrorism methods, and crisis management.
+Students also have the opportunity to study laws, national security principles, and policies governing homeland security for efficient disaster management and threat relief.

-This online degree is designed to provide comprehensive disaster relief education with FEMA modules, exploring risk analysis and emergency planning.
-An AIU education combines real-world experience and faculty members who have been in the industry for many years.
+This online degree program is designed to provide comprehensive disaster relief education with FEMA modules, exploring risk analysis and emergency planning.
+An AIU education combines real-world experience with experienced faculty members who have been in the industry for many years.

-Our homeland security online courses offer flexibility to earn your degree at your own pace.
-Mobile-friendly coursework helps you study toward your online homeland security degree while accommodating all your other responsibilities.
+Our online degree program in homeland security courses offers flexibility to earn a degree at an individual’s own pace.
+Mobile-friendly coursework enables students to pursue their online homeland security degree while managing their other responsibilities.
 There are no prerequisites to enroll in AIU’s online degree in homeland security.
-Your dedicated Graduation Team is available to support you along your academic journey, from enrollment to graduation.
+A dedicated Graduation Team is available to support students along their academic journey, from enrollment to graduation.

 English Composition I